-Discounts of up to 10% are now offered to organizations that take tangible actions relating to sustainable development, such as hiring a “Green Team” for an event, sorting waste, choosing environmentally responsible corporate gifts, or featuring local speakers and artists.
-Plus, Business Events Montréal (that’s us!) will add up to 10% to their incentive offer.
+Discounts of up to 10% on rental fees are now offered to organizations that take tangible actions relating to sustainable development, such as hiring a “Green Team” for an event, sorting waste, choosing environmentally responsible corporate gifts, or featuring local speakers and artists.
+Plus, Business Events Montréal will add up to 10% to their incentive offer.
 Talk about an ideal joint offer!

 Contact us for more information.

 A history of sustainability

 For many years, the Palais des congrès de Montréal has been making active commitments to sustainable development in several spheres of activity.
 It has implemented several unique measures and has acquired an enviable global reputation as a leader in sustainability.

 Such measures include: